gijookim/M3O_Boryeong_application/sim/data/readme.txt

-The dataset from the Mendeley Data should be added here.
+The dataset from the Mendeley Data should be added here along with this txt file.